-No Man's Sky has gotten four big updates over the past two years, containing not only new features but lots of other improvements.
+No Man's Sky has received plenty of big updates over the years.
 That doesn't mean modders aren't still making their own changes and additions to Hello Games' expansive space sim.

 Some mods make changes to spaceships and resources, while some improve visuals, effects, the UI, and other features.
 If you're looking to spice up your space travels, set your sights on our list below.
 Here are the best mods for No Man's Sky.

 We've updated our list to remove mods that no longer exist or aren't getting updates.

 It's not just No Man's Sky: a ton of games over the past few years have gravitated to a system where instead of just tapping a key to perform an action, you have to hold it down until a circle or square fills.
 And it's not always a bad thing: sometimes you do want to be sure you're performing the action on purpose.
 But it has its irritations, too, when it's applied across the board.
 This mod by Lo2k brings back tapping for certain actions, like menu selection, transferring resources to and from your ship, talking with NPCs, boarding your ship, and others.
 There are even different versions of the mod (such as medium speed actions, instead of instant) if you're interested.

 The problem with needing to refuel your pulse drives is that you're in space, potentially hours or days from the nearest planet under normal propulsion.
 How to avoid stranding players?
 Cram every inch of outer space with asteroids so you can quickly refuel.
 This creates another problem, though: every inch of outer space is now crammed with asteroids, and asteroids look like giant turds, and it's altogether lame.
 This mod does what Hello Games should have: there are now far fewer asteroids to block your view, but significantly more resources to be mined from each of them.